Kamps-Duac/Kamps-Duac.github.io/README.md

 [ ] Make Responseive Menu
 	[ ] Swipe to open/close
 	[ ] Add menu items
-	[ ] use ng scope to track what part of page scroller is open
+	[ ] use ng scope to track what part of page scroller is openr [ ] Use Rss to read latest posts and display first couple of lines

 ## Sections